thegrumpys/odop/client/docs/Help/DesignTypes/Spring/alerts.md

 Spring index greater than 25 is considered "difficult to control".

 Check with the spring manufacturer regarding capabilities and costs.

 ___

-<a id="Coils_A_LT_1"></a>
-___

-## Coils_A is less than 1
-A warning alert is produced whenever the current design has fewer than one active coil.

-This is not an error that will block operations like Search, Seek and Trade.
-As less than one coil may not be the intent, the warning is intended to bring the situation to the designer's attention.

-___